msl0/tfpro-challenges/challenge-2/Readme.md

 #### 2. Replace Hard Coded Value with Data Source

-Use the `aws_ami` data source to replace the hardcoded AMI ID from the configuration and fetch the value dynamically.
+Use the `aws_ami` data source to replace the hardcoded AMI ID from the `aws_instance` resource type and fetch the value dynamically.

 > [!CAUTION]
-> The EC2 instance should not be recreated and must use same AMI ID as Step 1.
+> The EC2 instance should not be recreated and it must use same AMI ID as Step 1.

 #### 3. Split to Multiple Modules

-Split the code into multiple child modules as described in below table
+Split (Move) the existing code into multiple child modules as described in below table.
+Each child module must be inside the `modules` folder.

 | Resources  | Child Module Name |
 | :---        |    :----:   |